aalto-ui/aim/frontend/UPDATE_GUIDE.md

 to the latest, but you might want to check the release notes on the package's GitHub page (which you can access directly from NPM).
-For **major** changes, always check if the peer dependencies changed, if the release notes deprecate an api or if they have an upgrade guide.
+For **major** changes, always check if the peer dependencies changed, if the release notes deprecate an API or if they have an upgrade guide.

 ## Historical update